Iti Mrinalini

 This was the first Bengali film Sen directed after a gap of more than a decade.
 Her previous film was Paromitar Ek Din, in 2000.
 Iti Mrinalini is viewed as the director's first mainstream venture.
 It focuses on the life of an aging Bengali star actress of yesteryear (Mrinalini), who looks back at her life.
-Aparna Sen plays the current-day Mrinalini while her daughter Konkona Sen Sharma portrays Mrinalini's earlier self.
+Aparna Sen plays the current-day Mrinalini while her daughter Konkona Sen Sharma portrays Mrinalini's younger self.
 The film also stars Rajat Kapoor, Priyanshu Chatterjee, Kaushik Sen, Locket Chatterjee and German actor Suzanne Bernert in supporting roles.
 The entire cast, except for Konkona, is new to Aparna Sen films.

 This was the first time Sen had collaborated with a scriptwriter, and the first film by Sen to be nationally released in Hindi simultaneously with the Bengali version.
 It is also the first time Sen and her daughter have played the same character.

-Theme

-The film examines the randomness of life, suggesting that nothing is under our control no matter how hard we try.
-The film also explores different forms of love: first love, domestic happiness, an emotion that falls somewhere between friendship and love, and love that results from loneliness and seclusion.